-

 - full bank account number

-If you provide a printout of your online banking, it must also show the web address.
-If your printout doesn't show this information, it will need to be stamped, initialled and verified by the bank.
+If your evidence doesn't show this information, it will need to be stamped, initialled and verified by the bank.

 You need to provide evidence of your last pay and all income you've received from any source in the last 26 weeks and 52 weeks.
 We’ll use this information to compare your earnings over these 2 periods and work out the earliest date we can start your benefit.
 For example, we would need to see evidence of your last pay and all income you've received from: